-Ī
+1 1 r

 Understands the purpose and usage of

 various power conditioning,

 distribution, and storage systems (e.g.,

 transformers, batteries).

 Biomedical Equipment Technology (2,000-2,500 hours) Training Demonstrates Fundamentals Proficient in Task Completion Date/Initials

 Able to identify and properly utilize

 shop tools.

 Understands the principles of soldering

 and using various repair techniques

 (e.g., epoxy, shrink wrap, electrical

 tape).

 Knows the difference between a Class I,

 II, and III, medical device.

 Understands the difference between

 diagnostic, monitoring, and therapeutic

 equipment.

 Understands the difference between

 critical and non-critical equipment.

 Understands the different areas of the

 healthcare facility and the types of

 medical equipment found in each of the

 various areas.

 Is familiar with the proper process to

 order parts and service for medical

 equipment.

 Understands the importance of creating

 a return materials authorization (RMA)

 prior to shipping equipment outside of

 the facility.

 Understands the different types of

-inspections and how and when they are
+inspections and now and when they are

 used, including incoming, visual, and

-electrical safety.

 Understands what planned maintenance

+(DM) is and its importance regarding

-(PM) is and its importance regarding
+(FM) is and its importance regarding

-equipment safety and reliability.
 Able to identify and understand test

-equipment operation (e.g., electrical
+Able to identify and understand test

-safety analyzer, defibrillator analyzer,
+cafety analyzer, defibrillator analyzer

-electro surgical analyzer, physiologic
+electro surgical analyzer, nhysiologic

-simulators, digital multimeter [DMM]).
+simulators, digital multimeter (DMMI)

 Able to describe the basic theory of

 operation, functioning, and clinical

 application of medical devices, such as

 heart monitors, Electrocardiogram

-(ECG) carts, bladder scanners,
+(ECG) carts, bladder scanners.

 defibrillators, ventilators, blood

-l I

 pressure monitors, pulse oximeters,

 infusion pumps (Intravenous (IV),

 Patient Controlled Analgesia (PCA),

 feeding, suction devices, electrical

 surgical units (ESUs), and centrifuges

 and carry out operational checks on

 such devices.

 Able to discuss how the medical

 equipment is managed and any

 inventory verification procedures for

-the healthcare facility.
+the healthcare facility

 Able to discuss the Medical Equipment

-Management Plan (MEMP) or equivalent
+Management Dan (MEMD) or equivalent

+document(a) that guide daily operations

-document(s) that guide daily operations
+abcument(s) that guide daily operations

 of the department.

 Understand what an Alternative

 Equipment Maintenance (AEM)

 program is, what equipment can and

 cannot be included per CMS, and what

 factors should be considered when

 determining what equipment should

 and should not be included in the

 program.
-Able to discuss the proper program of

 Able to discuss the proper process of

 how to handle a medical device involved

 in a patient incident as well as what

 must be reported when according to the

 Safe Medical Devices Act (SMDA).

 Becomes familiar with hazard alerts and

 recalls involving medical equipment as

 well as the remediation process.

 Knows the difference between a Class I,

 II, and III recall.

 Understands what a computer

 maintenance management system

 (CMMS) is and why it is an important

 tool for Healthcare Technology

 Management (HTM).

 Understands proper work order

 documentation (e.g., what information

 should go in a work order) and why it's

 important to capture this data.

 Able to search for an equipment record

 and work order within the CMMS

-system.
+system

-Able to enter technician time, vendor
+Able to enter technician time vendor

-time, and parts (part # and cost) into a
+time and parts (part # and cost) into a

 work order within the CMMS and

+1 1